RobertoMaurizzi/django-libsql/README.md

 This project integrates Turso/Libsql with Django, allowing you to use Libsql as a database backend for your Django applications.

+## Requirements

+- Django 5.2 or later
+- Python 3.10 or later
+- libsql-client

 ## Installation

 To install the package, use pip: